-Tender procedures might request a firm or semi-firm PPA. with a legal obligation to supply electricity to the governmental utility even during peak hours.
+Tender procedures might request a firm or semi-firm PPA with the legal obligation to supply electricity to the governmental utility even during peak hours.
 This requires the combination of solar panels with a biomass, biogas or similar energy generating facility backup, which results in its classification as a hybrid.

 Typical quota are (i) 100% output at peak time +/- 2% and (ii) 65% output at off-peak.
 While “firm” means throughout the year, the “semi-firm” is defined as “firm” for six months of the year (including March till June) and non-firm for the remaining six months.
 Underperformance might require the power producer to pay (liquidated?) damages.

 Future public tender procedures will have further regulatory requirements concerning location, capacity, PPA conditions, and overall feasibility.
-Although new projects had been announced for 2018, PUGNATORIUS Ltd. does not expect that a solar tender procedure will start within 2018.
+Although new projects had been announced for 2018, they are now postponed to 2019.

 Currently announced projects: None (This section will be updated, depending on future developments).